 This potential is the simplest possible potential which gives bound state solutions to the Schrödinger equation.

-The surprising thing is it is not entirely preposterous physically.
-E.g. a neutron bound inside a nucleus, or an free electron in a small metallic nanoparticle, will experience a potential energy function V(r) which is actually quite close to the square well.
+- The surprising thing is it is not entirely preposterous physically. - E.g. a neutron bound inside a nucleus, or an free electron in a thin conducting film surrounded by insulator, will experience a potential energy function V(r) which is actually quite close to a sphere/square well, respectively.